 The future: the only constant is change.
 The only certainty is uncertainty.
 So how do you prepare today for what might come tomorrow?
-In this upper-level, interdisciplinary course unique to Excelsior University, you will learn through questions, not answers.
-You'll challenge your prior assumptions, open your mind, and consider society's future dilemmas, progress, and crises.
-You'll plan and question your own future-your educational path, career trajectories, personal interests, ambitions, and mindsets.
-And you'll hone the skills and flexibility of mind-research and writing, critical thinking, argumentative reasoning, metacognition, and self-regulation to help you navigate the uncertainty and change of our future societies, workplaces, and selves.
+In this introductory, interdisciplinary course unique to Excelsior University, you will learn through questions, not answers.
+You will challenge your prior assumptions, open your mind, and consider society's future dilemmas, progress, and crises.
+You will plan and question your own future-your educational path, career trajectories, personal interests, ambitions, and mindsets.
+And you will build the foundational skills and flexibility of mind-research and writing, critical thinking, argumentative reasoning, metacognition, and self-regulation-to help you navigate the uncertainty and change of our future societies, workplaces, and selves.